 a.
 Residential Structures.
-Within any identified floodplain area, any new construction or substantial improvement of a residential structure shall have the lowest floor (including basement or cellar) elevated one and one-half (1-1/2) feet above the base flood elevation.
+Within any identified floodplain area, any new construction or substantial improvement of a residential structure shall have the lowest floor (including basement or cellar) elevated one and one-half (1-1/2) feet above the regulatory flood.